5:10 PM

 The companies winning enterprise AI right now are not winning on model quality alone.
 They're winning on the willingness to own the hard parts — the parts that don't make good demo videos but do make CFOs comfortable enough to sign multi-year contracts.

 Sierra's $950M is a serious bet that being the company willing to handle that is worth more than any individual model capability.
-Given the Uber data, and given what's happening to the companies that skipped that layer, it's hard to argue the bet is wrong.
+Given the Uber data, the bet looks well-placed.

 The model is the cheap part.
 The integration is the expensive part.
 The companies that figured out who pays for the integration are the ones writing the cheques.